LukasFehring/AI-MeetUP-Hafven/README.md

 python titanic_analysis.py
 ```

-The script will train a model using the training data and evaluate it on the validation set.
+The script will train a model using the training data and evaluate it on the test set.
 The best model's performance will be printed out.

 ## Note
 Ensure all data files and the script are in the same directory when you run the script.